pingcap/docs-cn/tiflash/tiflash-configuration.md

     redact-info-log = false
 ```

-In addition to the items above, other parameters are the same with those of TiKV.
-Note that the configuration items in `tiflash.toml [flash.proxy]` will override the overlapping parameters in `tiflash-learner.toml`; The `label` whose key is `engine` is reserved and cannot be configured manually.
+In addition to the items above, other parameters are the same as those of TiKV.
+Note that the `label` whose key is `engine` is reserved and cannot be configured manually.

 ### Multi-disk deployment